Taylor Walls Player Props: Rays vs. Yankees

-Taylor Walls, with a slugging percentage of .406 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the New York Yankees, with Jhony Brito on the hill, May 5 at 6:40 PM ET.
+On Thursday, Taylor Walls (.306 on-base percentage in past 10 games, 55 points below season-long percentage) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 7:05 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Pirates.
+He had a hitless showing in his previous game (0-for-1) against the Orioles.

 Taylor Walls Game Info & Props vs. the Yankees